ericmichael/sinatra_saas_videos/README.md

 1. Do these ONCE only per project
    1. Create a Heroku server: `heroku create`
    2. Create a database for your server: `heroku addons:create heroku-postgresql:hobby-dev`
+2. Set your Stripe Environment Variables on Heroku
+   1. `heroku config:set STRIPE_PUBLISHABLE_KEY=whatever`
+   2. `heroku config:set STRIPE_SECRET_KEY=whatever`
-2. Add all your changes on git and commit those changes
+3. Add all your changes on git and commit those changes
-3. Push the code to Heroku: `git push heroku master`
+4. Push the code to Heroku: `git push heroku master`
-4. I preconfigured the necessary files for this to work.
+5. I preconfigured the necessary files for this to work.
-5. Verify all is working and submit your links (github and heroku) to me.
+6. Verify all is working and submit your links (github and heroku) to me.